React Hooks: Complete Guide to All 17 Built-in Hooks With Practical Examples (2026)

 Hooks shape how components behave — and that behavior matters for design.
 When designers prototype with static mockups, the interactive logic developers add with hooks (state transitions, loading states, validation feedback) is invisible until development.

-UXPin Merge solves this by letting designers work with real React components — hooks and all.
-A button that uses useState to manage its active state behaves exactly the same on the design canvas as in production.
+UXPin Merge closes this gap by letting designers work with real React components — hooks and all.
+A button that uses useState to manage its active state behaves exactly the same on the design canvas as it does in production.
+A dropdown that uses useEffect to fetch options dynamically shows real data, not placeholder items.

 Teams using Merge report up to 50% reduction in engineering time compared to static-to-code handoff workflows.
-You can bring your team’s own React components via the Merge CLI tool or connect libraries like MUI, shadcn/ui, or Bootstrap.
+You can bring your team’s own React components via the Merge CLI tool, or connect popular libraries like MUI, shadcn/ui, or Bootstrap.

 Design UI with code-backed components.